 If you don’t want to go it alone, you can sign up for FREE to the Get Into Nuclear newsletter and become a site member to access our online forum.

-Our free content is more than enough for you to go and find yourself a role in the nuclear sector however we do also have a number of products such as our Six-Steps to Get Into Nuclear online course and Nuclear CV Review for people wanting a little more help in their endeavour to finding the perfect role in the worlds hottest industry right now.
+Our site's content is more than enough for you to go and find yourself a role in the nuclear sector.
+For those wanting a little more help when finding the perfect position in the worlds hottest industry right now, subscribe below, and we will send you step-by-step guidance.

-If you are looking for specific help regards a role in Project Management and Controls you will be best to contact The Herne Group.
-They offer bespoke recruitment for high-calibre Programme Management and Controls candidates, subject matter expert consulting and training services to major nuclear and non-nuclear organisations.
-Their website can be found here - www.herneuk.com.
+If you are looking for specific help regards a role in Project Management and Controls, it will be best to contact The Herne Group.
+They offer bespoke recruitment for high-calibre Programme Management and Controls candidates, subject matter, expert, consulting and training services to major nuclear and non-nuclear organisations.
+Find their website at - www.herneuk.com.